Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 ---
 ## When and Where is it?

-Strawberry Fair takes place on Midsummer Common in Cambridge on the first Saturday of June.
+Strawberry Fair will take place on Midsummer Common in Cambridge on Saturday 11th of June.

 ## How much does it cost?